 The European Commission proposes to expand the range of proteins that can be used as an ingredient for animal feed.
 These are safe animal proteins from pigs and poultry, which are not used for human consumption, so-called PAPs (Processed Animal Proteins).
 With this, the EU makes it possible for producers of PAPs to make a further contribution to the desired circular economy and the European Green Deal.

 EFPRA (European Fat Processors and Renderers Association) is positive about the proposal.
 “With PAPs we can ensure high quality proteins in animal diets.
 Important for the animals and a contribution to make the European economy more sustainable.”
-EFPRA has listed information about PAPs in a short publication available at the publications page.
+EFPRA has listed information about PAPs in a short publication: The facts about Processed Animal Proteins (PAPs).

 The relationship between humans and animals is centuries old: they provide each other with food.
 Raw materials, producers and consumers are connected worldwide in this way.
 By-products from meat production which aren’t used for human consumption are still given a useful purpose.
 For example, by using them after processing as a raw material for food for other animals.